mui/mui-x/docs/data/data-grid/server-side-data/index.md

 Managing server-side data efficiently in a React application can become complex as the dataset grows.

-Without a dedicated module that abstracts it's complexities, developers often face challenges related to manual data fetching, pagination, sorting, filtering, and it's often gets trickier to tackle performance issues, which can lead to a poor user experience.
+Without a dedicated module that abstracts its complexities, developers often face challenges related to manual data fetching, pagination, sorting, and filtering, and it often gets trickier to tackle performance issues, which can lead to a poor user experience.

 Have a look at an example: